Sunday, September 22, 1-4 pm

 Our real history

 The Tualatin Hills Park and Recreation District (THPRD) owns the house and grounds, and is the main sponsor of the event.
-The fundraising effort is managed by the Tualatin Hills Foundation with the help of the Friends of the JQA Young House.
-A portion of the proceeds from the Country Store sales will go to the restoration fund.
+A portion of the proceeds from the Vendor Alley sales will go to the restoration fund.
 Donations are also welcome!

 For the kids